Invoking RTS API in JavaScript

 Assuming we stored the thread ID to

-to retrieve the result.
-The result is always a pointer to the Haskell heap, so additionally we need to userts_getInt
+tid, we can usegetTSOret(tid)to retrieve the result.
+The result is always a pointer to the Haskell heap, so additionally we need to userts_getIntto retrieve the unboxedIntcontent to JavaScript.

-Most users probably don't need to use RTS API manually, since the foreign import
+Most users probably don't need to use RTS API manually, since the foreign import/export syntactic sugar and the makeHaskellCallback interface should

 be sufficient for typical use cases of Haskell/JavaScript interaction.
 Though